 In October 2018, I relocated to New Zealand in order to be closer to family; and am happy to remain connected to my Bay Area community of clients via tele-therapy.

 My passion for racial and social justice and my desire to be of service to my community have found fulfillment through the choices I have made over the course of my professional career.
-As I continue to strive for integrity and intentionality in all areas of my life, I trust that my professional accomplishments will continue to reflect these core values of mine.
+As I continue to strive for integrity and intentionality in all areas of my life, I trust that my personal and professional accomplishments will continue to reflect these core values of mine.
 Om Shanti.